spy16/spy16.github.io/content/posts/terraform-basics.md

 date: 2022-06-20T12:25:59+05:30
 draft: false
 summary: |
-  My learnings of terraform.
+  Some notes on basics of terraform.
-tags: [terraform, til]
+tags: [til, tool, terraform]
 no_toc: false
 ---